Headspace_logo_svg

 "There aren’t enough hours in the day."
 Have you ever heard those words?
 Uttered them yourself?
 Wondered how much more you could accomplish if you needed, say, four hours of sleep instead of your typical eight?

 We all know that sleep—and enough sleep—is essential.
-In the words of sleep scientist Allen Rechtschaffen, “If the many hours of sleep accomplished mean nothing, it is the greatest mistake nature ever made.”
+In the words of sleep scientist Allen Rechtschaffen, “If sleep does not serve an absolutely vital function, then it is the biggest mistake the evolutionary process has ever made.”

 Meditate more, sleep less?